 The dwelling on Plot 1 is set back approximately 11m from the pavement edge to Whalley Road and would be two-storey in nature.
-Approximate dimensions are $12m \times 8.5m$ (12.5m if taking into account the central two-storey projecting gables to front and rear) x 8.5m in height.
-A detached single storey double garage is to be provided set to the front (north) of the dwelling with approximate dimensions of 6.1m x 6.1m x 5.1m to apex of its pitch.
+Approximate dimensions are 12m x 8.5m (12.5m if taking into account the central two-storey projecting gables to front and rear) x 8.5m in height.
+A detached single storey double garage is to be provided set to the front (north) of the dwelling with approximate dimensions of 6.1m x 5.1m to apex of its pitch.

-The dwelling on Plot 2 would have approximate dimensions of $10.8m \times 11m$ (14.5m if taking into account a single storey breakfast room to the rear) $\times 8.7m$ to the apex of its pitch.
+The dwelling on Plot 2 would have approximate dimensions of 10.8m x 11m (14.5m if taking into account a single storey breakfast room to the rear) x 8.7m to the apex of its pitch.
 It would have an integral double garage and first floor bay window on its front elevation.